maxdee/alc_freeliner/README.md

 ###### Toggle a renderer to groups with a renderer
 Essentially adds a other renderer of your choice to any group who has the first renderer on the list.
-Have a renderer in focus, hit '|' to enable text input and enter a renderer, like 'N', and press return.
+Have a renderer in focus, hit `|` to enable text input and enter a renderer, like `N`, and press return.

 ###### Create a custom brush
 Make a new segment group, set its center.
-Add a rendering template (shift + a-z) then hit (ctrl + d).
+Add a rendering template (`shift + a-z`) then hit (`ctrl + d`).
 That template will now have a custom brush corresponding to that segment group.
 You can then remove that template from the group and or remove all the segments of the group.

 ###### Copy parameters between templates
 Unselect with `esc`, then select the template to copy, then select the template to paste into, and then press `ctrl-c`.